Watercolour Pencil Tutorial - Italian Street Scene

 Adding water to the foliage

-Push colour about, making areas of thin tint and areas of thicker colour.
-See what I did in the image to the left, where the brushwork has been completed on the upper part of the tree cover.
+Vary the pressure to create areas of thin tint and thicker colour, as shown in the image to the left, where the upper part of the tree cover has been completed.

 Completed tree foliage

-I am building up the wall and roof edge colour with shades of warm Grey and light Red with some dark Ochre to balance the effect of the wall in shadow.
+To build up the wall and roof edge colour, I'm using a combination of warm grey, light red, and dark ochre shades.
+This balances the effect of the wall in shadow.

-The lettering on the wall will be developed as we progress
+The lettering on the wall will be developed further as we progress.

 Completing the window shutters